 This collaborative, supportive approach serves as the foundation for a new research paradigm centered on atmospheric research providing researchers and scientists access to highly specialized unmanned aerial research equipment without the burden of acquisition costs or ongoing maintenance fees.

-Modeled after the burgeoning subscription-based business model, CU’s Atmospheric Research Service Initiative provides scientists and researchers access to one of the largest and most diverse fleet of UAS specifically designed for atmospheric sensing along with one of the nation’s leading ground support offerings (cars, personnel, calibration equipment/towers).
+Modeled after the burgeoning subscription-based business model, CU’s Atmospheric Research Service Initiative provides scientists and researchers access to one of the largest and most diverse fleet of UAS specifically designed for atmospheric sensing along with one of the nation’s leading ground support offerings (cars, personnel, calibration equipment and towers, etc.).
 This team, whose customers include NASA, NOAA, JPL, UTSI, NPS, DOI, and leading research institutions worldwide, can address almost any foreseeable atmospheric science requirement from simple data acquisition through full-service custom payload installation and operation.

 This alliance delivers unheralded UAS research experience, personnel, avionics, payload and sensor capabilities, coupled with the UAS flight control infrastructure previously unattainable in a unified resource.